massimocandela/dataflux/README.md

   componentDidMount() {
     // Get all books with a price < 20
     store.findAll("book", "books", this, ({price}) => price < 20);
-    // Every time the dataset changes, a setState will be automatically
+    // An attribute "books" will be added/updated in the
-    // performed.
-An attribute "books" will be added/updated in the
+    // state (the rest of the state remains unchanged) every time
-    // state (the rest of the state remains unchanged).
+    // a book in our selection is inserted/deleted/edited.

     // findAll is a syntactic sugar for:
     // const callback = (books) => {this.setState({...this.state, books})};